Emergency Room For Rash Treatment in Katy, TX

-When a rash appears after a day outside, refuses to respond to anything in the medicine cabinet or spreads in a way that has you reaching for your phone to search for answers, RapidCare ER is open for walk-in evaluation, in-house testing and same-visit treatment in Katy.
+When a skin rash appears after a day outdoors, won’t respond to over-the-counter treatments, or spreads so quickly that you’re wondering when to worry about a rash, RapidCare ER is open for walk-in evaluation, on-site testing, and same-visit rash treatment in Katy, TX.

 Open 24/7 Including All Holidays